Welcome to Year Three and Four

 In Year 3/4, PE this term is every Monday (Chestnut) and Thurdsay (Sycamore) afternoon.
 Please ensure your child has the appropriate kit ready for the lesson.
 Please also note that the day of PE may change at short notice due to various circumstances.

 Trips off site other than visits to St Barnanbas’ Church and local areas will require a permission slip.
 Details of trips will be given in advance.
+We are planning exciting trips to Techniquest, Liverpool and Ness Gardens as part of our curriculum work!
+We will also use our local area as an opportunity to deepen our understanding about different areas of learning!
+We will also be shortly confirming our residential too!!

 Children are encouraged to have their own water bottle, labelled with their name.
 Water bottles are kept in the classroom all week and re-filled daily.
 They are to be taken home every Friday to be cleaned.